Btran1291/TypingMind-Youtube-Summarizer-Server/README.md

 ## Project Overview

-This repository hosts the **FastAPI server** powering the [YouTube Summarizer Plugin](https://cloud.typingmind.com/plugins/p-01K2ZV673969YHSTSY6V22YDXK) for [TypingMind](https://typingmind.com/).
+This repository hosts the **Plugin Server** powering the [YouTube Summarizer Plugin](https://cloud.typingmind.com/plugins/p-01K2ZV673969YHSTSY6V22YDXK) for [TypingMind](https://typingmind.com/).
 Built with Python and FastAPI, it provides a robust and efficient backend for fetching and processing YouTube video transcripts.

 **Important Deployment Note:**
-While this server is optimized for minimal resource consumption, it's crucial to be aware that YouTube actively blocks IP addresses associated with cloud providers (e.g., Render.com, AWS, Google Cloud).
-This means direct deployment to such platforms may result in `VideoUnavailable` or `RequestBlocked` errors when attempting to fetch transcripts.
+Be aware that YouTube actively blocks IP addresses associated with cloud providers (e.g., Render.com, AWS, Google Cloud).
+This means direct deployment to such platforms may result in errors when attempting to fetch transcripts.

 To reliably bypass these blocks, this server is specifically configured to integrate with **Webshare rotating residential proxies**.
 You will need to obtain Webshare credentials and set them as environment variables in your deployment environment.
 Detailed instructions on how to set up these proxies are provided in the [Proxy Configuration](#proxy-configuration) section below.